alexthiery/otic-reprogramming/docs/_general/smartseq2_alignment.md

 **_Modify genome to add GFP sequence_**<a name="GFP"></a>

-This sub-workdflow takes a GFP sequence from the base repository and appends the genome provided in order to determine the number of GFP reads downstream.
+This sub-workflow takes a GFP sequence from the base repository and appends the genome provided in order to determine the number of GFP reads downstream.

 <details open><summary class="simple">Collapse sub-workflow</summary>
 <p>